Yousef-Abu-Qatrieh/java-fundamentals/README.md

 # Tallying Election
 a function called tally that accepts a List of Strings representing votes and returns one string to show what got the most votes.
+# JavaScript Linter
+a method that reads a JavaScript file with a given Path, and generates an error message whenever it finds a line that doesn’t end in a semi-colon.